In the academic year 2023-2024 this course will take place online.

-Marjolijn Das is endowed professor Urban Statistics at The Erasmus School of Social and Behavioural Sciences, Erasmus University, appointed at the Leiden Delft Erasmus Centre for BOLD Cities and a senior statistical researcher at Statistics Netherlands.
+Marjolijn Das is endowed professor Urban Statistics at The Erasmus School of Social and Behavioural Sciences, Erasmus University, appointed at the Leiden Delft Erasmus Centre for BOLD Cities and a senior statistical researcher at CBS.

-Ruben van Gaalen is endowed professor Register analyses of Life Course Dynamics at the Department of Sociology, University of Amsterdam and a senior statistical researcher at Statistics Netherlands.
+Ruben van Gaalen is endowed professor Register analyses of Life Course Dynamics at the Department of Sociology, University of Amsterdam and a senior statistical researcher at CBS.